コンテンツにスキップ

 Born in 1991

-I love seeing beautiful things.
+I love looking at beautiful things.